rawry1000/Titanium-Studios-Website/README.md

-Mad-Knight-Studios-Website
+Titanium-Studios-Website
 ==========================
-The goal of this project is to create a webpage for the indie game dev group, Mad Knight Studios.
+The goal of this project is to create a webpage for the indie game dev group, Titanium Studios.